vaish-navi-n/amfoss-tasks/Task-02/SOLUTION.md

 This task was almost easy.It really helped in understanding the basics of linux comands.
-The first 3 parts of this task was easy but the forth part was a bit tricky for me.
+The first 3 parts of this task was easy but the fourth part was a bit tricky for me.
 I got the following passwords:- part1=107 part2=562